obonaventure/cnp3/book/network/network.rst

 .. sidebar:: The bogon filters

- Another example of frequently used `import filters` are the filters that Internet Service Providers use to ignore bogon routes.
+ Another example of a frequently used `import filters` are the filters that Internet Service Providers use to ignore bogon routes.
 In the ISP community, a bogon route is a route that should not be advertised on the global Internet.
 Typical examples include the private IPv4 prefixes defined in :rfc:`1918`, the loopback prefixes (`127.0.0.1/8` and `::1/128`) or the IP prefixes that have not yet been allocated by IANA.
 A well managed BGP router should ensure that it never advertises bogons on the global Internet.
 Detailed information about these bogons may be found at http://www.team-cymru.org/Services/Bogons/

-If the BGP message is acceptable, we need to distinguish two cases.
+If the import filter accepts the BGP message, the pseudo-code distinguishes two cases.
 If this is an `Update message` for prefix `p`, this can be a new route for this prefix or a modification of the route's attributes.
 The router first retrieves from its `RIB` the best route towards prefix `p`.
-Then, the new route is inserted in the `RIB` and the `BGP decision process` is run to find the best route towards destination `p` changes.
+Then, the new route is inserted in the `RIB` and the `BGP decision process` is run to find whether the best route towards destination `p` changes.
 A BGP message only needs to be sent to the router's peers if the best route has changed.
 For each peer, the router applies the  `export filter` to verify whether the route can be advertised.
 If yes, the filtered BGP message is sent.
 Otherwise, a `Withdraw message` is sent.
 When the router receives a `Withdraw message`, it also verifies whether the removal of the route from its `RIB` caused its best route towards this prefix to change.
 It should be noted that, depending on the content of the `RIB` and the `export filters`, a BGP router may need to send a `Withdraw message` to a peer after having received an `Update message` from another peer and conversely.

-To understand the operation of BGP in an IPv4 network, let us consider the simple network composed of three routers located in three different ASes and shown in the figure below.
+Let us now discuss in more details the operation of BGP in an IPv4 network.
+For this, let us consider the simple network composed of three routers located in three different ASes and shown in the figure below.

 .. figure:: fig/network-fig-121-c.png
    :align: center